MemCollab: Cross-Model Memory Collaboration via Contrastive Trajectory Distillation

-\item We introduce a new memory collaboration paradigm that derives memory through contrastive analysis of reasoning traces generated for the same task.
-Instead of accumulating raw experiences, the memory distills transferrable reasoning strategies and cross-model failure modes.
-By decoupling the underlying logical structure from individual architectural biases, we produce a refined memory that captures the essence of the problem-solving process.
+\item We introduce a cross-model memory collaboration paradigm that derives memory through contrastive analysis of reasoning traces from different agents on the same task.
+Rather than storing raw experiences, it distills transferable reasoning strategies and cross-model failure patterns into reusable guidance.